nathanielc/morgoth/sphinx/_build/html/_sources/started.txt

 Getting Started
 ###############

-To get started using Morgoth follow one of these simple exercises below or start by reading the configuration, and components section of this documentation to learn how to start using Morgoth for your own project.
+To get started using morgoth follow one of these simple exercises below or start by reading the configuration, and components section of this documentation to learn how to start using morgoth for your own project.

 .. contents::